thelastpickle/stress-operator/README.md

 ## TLPStress Custom Resource
 The operator manages TLPStress objects.
 A TLPStress instance specifies how to configure and run tlp-stress.

-Let's look at an example manifest as introduction to the TLPStress CRD:
+Let's look at an example manifest as an introduction to the TLPStress CRD:

 ```yaml
 apiVersion: thelastpickle.com/v1alpha1